Please use information in this section as a resource for specific procedures or for tips to keep your pet safe and healthy.

 After diagnosing your pet’s arthritis and determining the severity of the disease, your veterinarian will decide which treatment will be most effective.
 In recent years, many new medications have made the treatment of arthritis much more promising.
 Your veterinarian might prescribe anti-inflammatory drugs to decrease the swelling in joints and make movement easier.
 Some veterinarians also recommend dietary supplements, which fortify the cartilage in damaged joints.

 Many pet owners and veterinarians are turning to holistic therapies to reduce arthritis symptoms.
 Acupuncture is becoming increasingly popular as a treatment for chronic pain.
 Some veterinarians support the use of herbal supplements and antioxidant vitamins.

-Arthritis can make your pets life more difficult, along with treatment with your veterinarian there are things you can do to make your pet’s life easier.
+Arthritis can make your pet’s life more difficult; however, along with treatment from your veterinarian, there are things you can do to make your pet’s life easier.

 - Supply a padded surface to cushion your pet’s joints while she sits and sleeps.
-Pet store dog and cat beds will work, as will bean bag chairs and old mattresses.
+Dog and cat beds will work, as will bean bag chairs and old mattresses.
 Place the padding in a warm, draft-free spot.

 - Make slippery surfaces like wood or linoleum floors safer with non-skid runners, available at most home improvement and hardware stores.

 - If your cat’s litter box has high sides, cut a cat-sized opening in one side to let him step in and out easily, leaving one to two inches at the bottom to keep litter from spilling out.

 - Ramps can help animals make it up and down stairs, on and off the porch, on and off the couch, and anywhere else where the jump may be too far for their sore joints.